Octavia understands that our clients have varying needs, so Octavia offers both Market and Active investment portfolio strategies.

-The Unconstrained Portfolio strategy (“Unconstrained”) includes securities held in the Active Index, Income and Energy portfolios, as well as select securities not held within these portfolios.
-Weightings between Active Index, Income, Energy and select other securities are based on the portfolio manager’s opinion regarding which portfolios and securities hold the best risk-adjusted return potential.
-Securities held that are not included in Active Index, Income or Energy typically follow a value-oriented investment strategy and endeavor to generate investment returns via principal appreciation through allocations across various asset classes, geographies and industry sectors.
+The Unconstrained Portfolio strategy (“Unconstrained”) includes securities held in the Active Index and Income portfolios, as well as select securities not held within these portfolios.
+Weightings between Active Index and select other securities are based on the portfolio manager’s opinion regarding which portfolios and securities hold the best risk-adjusted return potential.
+Securities held that are not included in Active Index or Income typically follow a value-oriented investment strategy and endeavor to generate investment returns via principal appreciation through allocations across various asset classes, geographies and industry sectors.

 Unconstrained invests in equities, fixed income and currencies.
 Unconstrained also considers principal preservation.
 If the portfolio manager believes there is risk of material market or sector declines, the portfolio manager may tactically move a portion of the Unconstrained portfolio into cash.
 This action may result in portfolio under-performance in a rising market environment, but reduces the risk of principal loss.